Pacific Wrecks

 American Missing In Action (MIA)

 In the United States, two holidays honor America's war dead.
 The first, Memorial Day is a federal holiday observed on the last Monday of May.
-The second, National POW/MIA Recognition Day is observed on the 3rd Friday in September since 1979 when established with a proclamation signed by U.S. President Jimmy Carter.
+The second, National POW/MIA Recognition Day is observed on the 3rd Friday in September.
+Established by U.S. President Jimmy Carter with a proclamation.
 In 2019, the National POW/MIA Flag Act was signed into law, requiring the POW/MIA flag to be flown on certain federal properties, including the U.S. Capitol Building and the White House “on all days the U.S. flag is flown” and “in a manner designed to ensure visibility to the public.”

 Recovery of American Missing In Action (MIA)